vatpac-technology/sops/docs/client/maestro.md

 - A runway other than the assigned runway is required
 - Route changes occur (re-routing to a new feeder fix)
 - The Re-compute, de-sequence, or exchange function will be used

+Flow will advise enroute controllers when they are performing large changes to the sequence by sending internal coordination messages.

+!!! warning "Important"
+    Do not issue delay instructions to aircraft if Flow has sent the `Flow planning in progress...` coordination message.
+Wait until the `Maestro delay times accurate...` message is received.

 ## Flow Responsibilities